tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ~~~

 [sender] denotes the sending side.
 The Secret value to be used is described
 in Section 7.3 of {{!TLS13}}.
+Note that a new key is used for each epoch:
+because the epoch is in the clear, this does not result in ambiguity.

 The encrypted sequence number is computed by XORing the leading
-bytes of the Mask with the sequence number.
-Decryption is
+bytes of the Mask with the on-the-wire representation of the
-accomplished by the same process.
+sequence number.
+Decryption is accomplished by the same process.

 This procedure requires the ciphertext length be at least 16 bytes.
 Receivers
 MUST reject shorter records as if they had failed deprotection, as described in